By Willem Dewulf, 2 min read

 Since the introduction of GDPR, backups have been a hotly debated topic.
 Many organizations tried to figure out what is required of their GDPR and backup strategy to ensure compliance.

-Previously we addressed some of the key implications of GDPR on your Asana backups.
+Previously we addressed some of the key implications of GDPR on your cloud backups.

 In this blog post we will address 2 issues that are at play with backups and the right to be forgotten.

 GDPR allows an EU citizen to ask an organization to remove any record of personal data.